stoeps13/connections-doc/source/admin/admin/r_admin_act_administrative_props.md

     member
     :   Hash table representing the members returned from the MemberService object.
 For example, paul\_smith.

+    !!! note
-    **Note:** Do not use this command to fetch activities that were exported from a different deployment of HCL Connections.
+    Do not use this command to fetch activities that were exported from a different deployment of HCL Connections.
 This commands uses the member ID to find the activities, and member IDs are not persisted across different deployments.
 Only use this command to collect activities when you are importing the activities to the same server from which they were exported.
 If you are importing the activities to a different server, use the ArchiveService.fetchActivities\(directory\) command instead.

 ArchiveService.fetchActivitiesByOwner\(java.lang.String directory , java.util.Hashtable member\)
 :   Gets a list of all archived activities in the specified directory that are owned by the specified member.
 Returns a java.util.Vector object; each object in the vector is a java.util.Hashtable objects describing an archived activity in the directory.
 This command does not return community activities.